-- 2.1 A measured volume of sample, approximately 1 L, is extracted with 15% methylene chloride in hexane using a separatory funnel.
-The extract is dried and concentrated to a volume of 10 mL or less.
-Gas chromatographic conditions are described which permit the separation and measurement of the compounds in the extract by flame photometric or thermionic bead gas chromatography. - 2.2 Method 614 represents an editorial revision of a previously promulgated U.S. EPA method for organophosphorus pesticides.1 While complete method validation data is not presented herein, the method has been in widespread use since its promulgation, and represents the state of the art for the analysis of such materials. - 2.3 This method provides selected cleanup procedures to aid in the elimination of interferences which may be encountered.
+- 2.1 A measured volume of sample, approximately 1 L, is extracted with 15% methylene chloride using a separatory funnel.
+The methylene chloride extract is dried and exchanged to hexane during concentration to a volume of 10 mL or less.
+Gas chromatographic conditions are described which permit the separation and measurement of the compounds in the extract by gas chromatography with a thermionic bead detector in the nitrogen mode.^{1,2} - 2.2 Method 619 represents an editorial revision of a previously promulgated U.S. EPA method for organophosphorus pesticides.3 While complete method validation data is not presented herein, the method has been in widespread use since its promulgation, and represents the state of the art for the analysis of such materials. - 2.3 This method provides an optional Florisil column cleanup procedure to aid in the elimination or reduction of interferences which may be encountered.

-3. INTERFERENCES
+3. Interferences

 - 3.1 Method interferences may be caused by contaminants in solvents, reagents, glassware, and other sample-processing apparatus that lead to discrete artifacts or elevated baselines in gas chromatograms.
-All reagents and apparatus must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 8.5. - 3.1.1 Glassware must be scrupulously cleaned.2 Clean all glassware as soon as possible after use by thoroughly rinsing with the last solvent used in it.
+All reagents and apparatus must be routinely demonstrated to be free from interferences under the conditions of the analysis by running laboratory reagent blanks as described in Section 8.5. - 3.1.1 Glassware must be scrupulously cleaned.4 Clean all glassware as soon as possible after use by thoroughly rinsing with the last solvent used in it.
 Follow by washing with hot water and detergent and thorough rinsing with tap and reagent water.
 Drain dry, and heat in an oven or muffle furnace at 400°C for 15 to 30 minutes.
 Do not heat volumetric ware.
 Thermally stable materials, such as PCBs, may not be eliminated by this treatment.
 Thorough rinsing with acetone and pesticide-quality hexane may be substituted for the heating.
 After drying and cooling, seal and store glassware in a clean environment to prevent any accumulation of dust or other contaminants.
 Store inverted or capped with aluminum foil. - 3.1.2 The use of high-purity reagents and solvents helps to minimize interference problems.
 Purification of solvents by distillation in all-glass systems may be required. - 3.2 Matrix interferences may be caused by contaminants that are coextracted from the sample.
 The extent of matrix interferences will vary considerably from source to source, depending upon the nature and diversity of the industrial complex or municipality sampled.
 The cleanup procedure in Section 11 can be used to overcome many of these interferences, but unique samples may require additional cleanup approaches to achieve the MDL listed in Table 1.